-The Agency is of the view that some uncertainty remains regarding the Lake Manitoba and Lake St. Martin Water Control Structures Operating Guidelines55 for the Project, however, it accepts that the intention of the Project is to reduce water levels associated with flooding along Lake Manitoba, Lake St. Martin, and Lake Winnipeg, including on federal lands and that the Proponent will develop an Operations and Maintenance Manual for the Project.
+The Agency is of the view that some uncertainty remains regarding the Lake Manitoba and Lake St. Martin Water Control Structures Operating Guidelines47 for the Project, however, it accepts that the intention of the Project is to reduce flooding along Lake Manitoba, Lake St. Martin, and Lake Winnipeg, including on federal lands and that the Proponent will develop an Operations and Maintenance Manual for the Project.